 Section 4.2.
 Administration.
 The Plan shall be administered by the Committee.
 Any Award granted to a member of the Committee shall be on terms consistent with Awards made to other Directors who are not members of the Committee and who are not employees, provided that the grant of such Awards shall be contingent upon Board ratification or approval of such Awards.
 The Committee shall determine the amount, type, and terms of each Award, subject to the provisions of the Plan.
 The Committee is authorized, subject to the provisions of the Plan, to construe and interpret the Plan, and establish such rules and regulations as it may deem appropriate for the conduct of meetings and proper administration of the Plan.
 All actions of the Committee shall be taken by majority vote of its members.
 The Committee is also authorized, subject to the provisions of the Plan, to make provisions in various Awards pertaining to a "change in control" of the Company and to amend or modify existing Awards.
 The Committee is also authorized to: (i) determine whether and to what extent and under what circumstances any Award shall be canceled or suspended, (ii) correct any defect, supply any omission or reconcile any inconsistency in the Plan or any Award in the manner and to the extent that the Committee shall deem desirable to carry it into effect, and (iii) make any other determination and take any other action that the Committee deems necessary or desirable for administration of the Plan.
-Subject to the requirements of applicable law, including Rule 16b-3 of the Exchange Act, to prescribe, amend, and rescind rules and regulations relating to the Plan or any Award thereunder as it may deem necessary or advisable.
+Subject to the provisions of the Plan, the Committee shall have authority, in its sole discretion, to interpret the provisions of the Plan and any Award thereunder and, subject to the requirements of applicable law, including Rule 16b-3 of the Exchange Act, to prescribe, amend, and rescind rules and regulations relating to the Plan or any Award thereunder as it may deem necessary or advisable.
 All decisions made by the Committee pursuant to the provisions of the Plan shall be final, conclusive and binding on all persons, including the Company, its Affiliates, its shareholders, Directors, Employees, and Plan participants and beneficiaries.